 If you’re wondering how to stop sweating so easily, cutting back on sugary foods might be the answer.
 Desserts and high-sugar drinks can cause your blood sugar to spike and fall rapidly, according to Stanford Health.
 In response to these dramatic fluctuations, your body begins to sweat.

 5. You Had Some Spicy Food

 Most spicy meals contain chili peppers, which contain a compound called capsaicin.
 It’s what can make you feel warm, flushed, and a little sweaty.
 Capsaicin binds to the nervous system and sends signals to the brain that are interpreted as heat.
 It triggers the body to try and cool off by sweating.
 (PSA: If you’re wondering, “Why do I sweat so much on my face?” spicy food could be the answer.
 When you consume a fiery meal, you’re most likely to notice your neck and head sweating.)

 6. You Exercise A Lot

-Here’s some good news: If you suffer from excessive sweating, it may be an indicator of a higher level of fitness.
-Research suggests that the more an athlete works out, particularly doing aerobic activities (such as long-distance running), the more they tend to sweat.
-So, if you notice that you’re sweating more in your workout classes, it could be because of your high fitness level.
+Here’s some good news: If you struggle with excessive sweating, it may indicate a higher level of fitness.
+Research suggests that the more an athlete works out—particularly doing aerobic activities, such as long-distance running—the more they tend to sweat.
+So if you notice that you’re sweating more in your workout classes, it could be because of your high fitness level.